Your labour

 Once all is ready the anaesthetist will come to see you.
 For caesarean sections (unless you require a general anaesthetic) you can have one companion (partner, relative or friend) to accompany you in theatre.

 You will be informed at approximately what time your operation is planned, but that is always subject to change if there are emergencies.
-If you have a caesarean section, we would normally hope that you will be able to go home on the third day following your operation.
+If you have a caesarean section, we would normally hope that you will be able to go home on the second day following your operation.

 Anaesthesia for caesarean section